 “Enjoy all the conflicts you have here.”

 Prittwish’s key takeaway from Pforzheim’s MBA program is learning how to handle conflicts.
 During his studies, he worked with people from all over the world.
 That helped him learn how to discuss and to manage conflicts.
-Prittwish encouraged us to be proactive and to approach management with our ideas.
-Additionally, he advised us to learn as much as we can in our industries; otherwise, we’ll miss opportunities for us and for our companies.
+Prittwish encouraged students to be proactive and to approach management with ideas.
+Additionally, he advised students to learn as much as possible in the industries; otherwise, opportunities will be missed for both employees and companies.

-After brief introductions and a Q&A session, Professor Harald Strotmann, Vice Dean of Pforzheim Business School and director of the MBA program, wrapped up with a summary of takeaways that resonated with him, which included embracing the change, the importance of networking, and challenging professors and the status quo.
+After brief introductions and a Q&A session, Professor Harald Strotmann, Vice Dean of Pforzheim Business School and Director of the MBA program, wrapped up with a summary of takeaways that resonated with him.
+Key messages included embracing the change, the importance of networking, and challenging professors and the status quo.
 He thanked the alumni for their “interesting insights and inspiring” stories.
 Prof. Strotmann reiterated the importance to “build your story” and to be ready to answer, “What makes me interesting?”
-We ended the evening with an opportunity to personally approach the alumni and reach out to them with further questions.
+The evening ended with an opportunity to personally approach the alumni and reach out to them with further questions.
 As always, we value the time and effort that alumni give back to our program and support current students.